Adolescence Education: Mathematics (7-12) [AEM] M.A.T. (Graduate)

 - All courses in section B must be completed with a minimum grade point average of 2.5

 - A minimum overall grade point average of 3.0 must be earned

 - MAT 680 - Graduate Comprehensive Examination in Mathematics (1 cr. hr.)

 - Students who fail the comprehensive exam must register for MAT 680 in an upcoming semester in order to retake the exam.
 Passing the comprehensive exam is the only option for satisfying the culminating activity requirement.
 Please note that College policy states that the exam may not be taken more than three times.

-- Specific requirements for New York state teaching certification — state examinations, Child Abuse Recognition and Reporting (CARR) and Safe Schools Against Violence in Education (SAVE) workshops, alcohol and drug abuse education, fingerprinting and foreign language requirements — can be found in the Teaching Certification section of the graduate catalog.
+- Specific requirements for New York state teaching certification — state examinations, Child Abuse Recognition and Reporting (CARR), Dignity for All Students Act (DASA) and Safe Schools Against Violence in Education (SAVE) workshops, alcohol and drug abuse education, fingerprinting and foreign language requirements — can be found in the Teacher Certification section of the graduate catalog.

 - Teacher candidates must submit a program portfolio prior to graduation.
 Specific requirements for the portfolio may be obtained from the academic advisor.